dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

 with different dissolve delays.
 The details of these neurons can be set in the initialization.

-If only parts of the sale tokens are sold in the initial decentralization sale, the developer neurons' voting power is restricted by a multiplier.
-This multiplier is proportional to the portion of sale tokens that are sold in the initial decentralization sale.
+If only parts of the sale tokens are sold in the initial decentralization swap, the developer neurons' voting power is restricted by a multiplier.
+This multiplier is proportional to the portion of sale tokens that are sold in the initial decentralization swap.
 As more of the sale tokens are sold in the future, the voting power multiplier increases until it is 1 when all sale tokens have been sold.

-### SNS decentralization sale parameters
+### SNS decentralization swap parameters
-As mentioned, the parameters of the decentralization sale are set in the NNS proposal that starts the sale.
+As mentioned, the parameters of the decentralization swap are set in the NNS proposal that starts the sale.

 They include configurations such as the minimum number of ICP tokens that the sale must collect to be successful and the maximum number of ICP tokens that it will collect.
    Another important parameter is the set of fallback controllers of the dapp.
-   If a decentralization sale fails, for example because the targeted minimum number of ICP tokens could not be collected, the control of the dapp canister(s) is handed back to the principals defined in these parameters.
+   If a decentralization swap fails, for example because the targeted minimum number of ICP tokens could not be collected, the control of the dapp canister(s) is handed back to the principals defined in these parameters.
    Normally, this will be set to principals owned by the developers that controlled the dapp